scrabbletank/farhome-rules/rulesdoc.md

 |                  | Performance  |
 |                  |   Religion   |

  - **Athlethics** is your ability to focus or exert your strength in a controlled manner.
-For example bracing a door, hang or pull yourself up from a ledge, or leap a great height or distance.
+For example, bracing a door, hanging or pulling yourself up from a ledge, or leaping a great height or distance.
  - **Acrobatics** determines how controlled or accurate your body movements are.
-For example moving over ice without slipping, swinging from a rope and landing on your feet, or balancing on a moving cart without falling.
+For example, moving over ice without slipping, swinging from a rope and landing on your feet, or balancing on a moving cart without falling.
  - **Arcana** is your understanding of magic and your ability to sense it.
 Someone skilled in arcana can sense the presence of magic or its source, determine its properties, or recall information about a particular spell.
  - **Conversation** determines your ability to easily convey information and sway others with your words.
 Conversation covers a wide variety of social aspects, from bargaining with a shopkeeper for a better deal, picking up on the undertones and hidden meaning of anothers words, to proper etiquitte when dealing with nobles and lords.
  - **Exhaustion** is your talent to resist fatigue and push your bodies limits.
 For example, staying awake through the night, travelling a great distance without rest, or holding your breath.
  - **Insight** is your ability to gain intuitions about a person or object.
 A character with high insight can read the body language of another person, seeing the smallest cracks in their demeanor that betrays their true intentions.
 Insight is also your ability to understand an objects purpose and how easily you can draw connections between pieces of information.
 For example, a character exmaining a murder scene may deduce the dagger found at the scene of the crime belonged to the victim instead of the killer.
  - **Intimidation** determines your ability to present yourself in a threatening manor and coerce others.
 An intimidating character knows the best way to loom over others, instill fear with just a stare, or how to apply just the right amount of force to get what they want.
  - **Lore** is your ability to recall history, folklore, and your ability to decipher ancient runes or text.
 Characters skilled in lore have great attention to detail and use this knowledge when identifying the properties of magic items.
-Lore may be used when attempting to determine the age of a structure or the culture that built it, gleaning information from an asortment of texts, or translating and communicating with a creature that speaks a language you don't know.
+Lore may be used when attempting to determine the age of a structure or the culture that built it, gleaning information from an assortment of texts, or translating and communicating with a creature that speaks a language you don't know.
  - **Medicine** determines both your abiltiy to apply medicine and your knowledge of poisons, illnesses, and anatomy.
 For example, a character proficient in medicine can carefully stitch wounds to avoid infection, diagnose a variety of diseases and their cures, or can recall the specific anatomy of a multitude of creatures.
  - **Nature** is your compentency with the natural world, both your understanding of it and your ability to control and manipulate it.
 For example, being able to calm or befriend wild animals, ride all manor of beast, or identify and recall information about plants, trees, or environments.
  - **Perception** is how well your character can sense their surroundings.
 Perception is not limited to sight, with perceptive characters able to hear a pin drop on a noisy street or feel the faint vibrations of someone sneaking up behind them.
 A character may use perception to search a room for clues, traps, or hidden doors, spot a hidden or invisible creature, or listen in on a conversation through a wall.
  - **Performance** is your characters ability to act, sing, dance, or play an instrument.
 A character might use performance to mimic another persons voice and mannerisms, play an instrument to charm local tavern-goers, or disguise themselves to look like someone or something else.
  - **Religion** is your characters attunement to the divine weave.
-Characters skilled in religion are able to remember and recite religious texts, perform ceremonies, or commune with celestial spirits or deities.
+Characters skilled in religion are able to remember and recite religious texts, perform religious ceremonies, or commune with celestial spirits or deities.
  - **Stealth** determines your ability to move undetected and hide your presence.
 Characters may use stealth to avoid being detected by the town guard, blend in with their surroundings, or disappear into a crowd.
  - **Survival** is your ability to persist in a harsh environment and orient yourself to prevent getting lost.
 Characters use survival to patiently lay in wait to hunt animals, find and follow a particular creatures tracks, or find herbs, food, or other ingredients in the wild.
  - **Thievery** is your ability to break into things or use sleight of hand.
 Characters may use thievery to perform a card trick, disarm a trap, pick a locked door, or take something from a person without them knowing.